Natalie Grace Alford Writes The Theme Song to Your Dreams

 Streaming her songs reveals her story, but seeing her live is jolting.
 She uses the loop pedals to shape her sound with Mozart-like mastery while playing the keyboard, singing and unearthing a completely new set of dance moves.
 The entire experience sets a new standard for multitasking.
 Her energy pulses through the venue proving her ability to coat each song with her signature fervor.
 It’s an energy that she works to channel when she’s recording her new album.
 She records at home, usually at night to avoid the loud birds that flock outside her window.
 Sometimes she has to close her eyes and picture the audience to let the energy take hold.

-“Ohhhh,” Alford screamed and pointed to an overflowing bucket of water at the coffee shop.
+“Ohhhh,” Alford screamed and pointed to an overflowing bucket of soapy water used to clean the coffee shop counters.
 As the staff rushed to turn it off, Alford laughed, “it looked pretty,” she said with a smile.
 And it is these moments when the clouds of Chicago part.
-It’s the way her melodic voice carries when she yells out with unabashed passion; her vault of impersonations that linger on her teeth waiting for the perfect moment. he way she name-drops composers, songwriters and opera singers that I feel like I should know.
+It’s the way her melodic voice carries when she yells out with unabashed passion; her vault of impersonations that linger on her teeth waiting for the perfect moment.
+The way she name-drops composers, songwriters and opera singers that I feel like I should know.
 This is Natalie Grace Alford actively spinning apathy into gold.
 It could even be the reason birds congregate outside her window when she’s recording—to watch her sunlight peak through the clouds.

 Her new album, coming out April 2020, will capture her multi-faceted talent and ever-maturing lyrics with a mixtape-feel.
 Some songs will push her “electronic candy” sound while others are stripped down to her voice and a piano.
 If you can’t wait for her new release, you can catch her on February 16th at The Empty Bottle for a charity event called Davefest, listen to her on music streaming platforms, and hear her featured on Just Call Me Ripley.